"I’m a writer, you monsters!" Barton Fink

-I have taught writing at the University of Houston, Houston Community College, Writers in the Schools, and Johns Hopkins University's Center for Talented Youth in Los Angeles.
-I am a proud and grateful recepient of Maryland State Individual Artist Awards for both fiction and poetry.
+I have taught writing, rhetoric, and literature at the University of Houston, Houston Community College, Writers in the Schools, and Johns Hopkins University's Center for Talented Youth in Los Angeles.
+While in Houston, I wrote about art and music for the Houston Press and was a poetry editor of the literary journal Gulf Coast.
+I was also in an awesome band.

 I have a B.A. in English and Philosophy from Franklin & Marshall College, earned a Master of Fine Arts in Poetry from Sarah Lawrence College, and was a Teaching Fellow in the Graduate Program in Creative Writing at The University of Houston.
-While in Houston, I wrote about art and music for the Houston Press and was a poetry editor of the literary journal Gulf Coast.
+I am a proud and grateful recipient of Maryland State Individual Artist Awards for both fiction and poetry.

 Recent and current clients include: PopMark Media, Houston Press, ICS Learning Group, WILL Interactive, American Society of Healthcare Pharmacists, Jetsetmafia, SongBuilder Studios, Blue Omega Entertainment, Corvallis First United Methodist Church, AmericasDoctor.com, Huffington Post, Frankie Moran Music, Heavy Hammer, Sweet Leda, Microsoft Sidewalk, Michael Rosman Productions, Protect Yourself 1, King Pharmaceuticals, Studio Unknown, 420 Magazine, WellPlanet, InfoCulture, Digital Family Summit, Umami, By The Waters, Carlinn Whitney, Protect Yourself 1, Constellation Creativ, Y. King, Cole Moran, Baltimore Hebrew Brotherhood, This is Sahara.

 Photograph by Kevin Hill at Studio Unknown